BioA3/BioA3/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a gitian build of ECODOLLAR Core using a VM or physical system.*
+*Setup instructions for a gitian build of BIOA3 Core using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the ECODOLLAR Core executables.
+Gitian is the deterministic build process that is used to build the BIOA3 Core executables.
 It provides a way to be reasonably sure that the executables are really built from source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.